 Ignoring your student loan debt is only making your bad situation worse.
 Now is the time to get those bills paid.
 And don't blame the loans for the damage to your credit score.
 It's damaged because you didn't make any payments.
-It's damaged because you didn't ask for a deferment.
+It's damaged because you didn't request a deferment.

 And bankruptcy may not help.
-Current bankruptcy laws do not allow discharge of student loans except in very rare cases.
-To discharge the loans, you must prove three things.
+Current bankruptcy laws do not allow discharge of student loans except in certain cases.
+To discharge the loans, you must prove 3 things.

-- You have made a good-faith effort to repay your debt by trying to find a job and earning as much as you can.
+- You have made a good-faith effort to repay your debt by trying to get a job and earning as much as you can.

 For private loans, you will need to communicate directly with your loan provider to determine what options you may have for repayment.
-Many private student loan lenders are reluctant to work with people who are having trouble making payments, but it is worth a try.
+Many private student loan lenders are not inclined to work with people who are having trouble making payments, but it is worth a try.

 It sounds as if you do not have enough income to repay what you owe on your loans at the current monthly payments.
 You may lower your monthly payment with some of the repayment options available, but the bottom line is you will need to boost your income or reduce your expenses.
 You probably need to do both.
 One way to accomplish this is to get a roommate.
 You might also consider a second job.
 None of the solutions to paying your student loans will be fun, of course, but the loans aren't going away.
 So start now and stop ignoring the problem.

 To ask a question of the Debt Adviser, go to the "Ask the Experts" page and select "Debt" as the topic.
 Read more Debt Adviser columns and more stories about debt management.